ioantm/workspace-starter/README.md

 | v6.1.0.1 - v6.3.1.3 |                 Yes                | openfinSystemApplications |
 | v6.4.1.1 & above    |                 Yes                | systemApps                |

+## Note on DOS file
+Some of these examples in the *how-to* folder include a *desktop-owner-settings.bat* file that will replace your existing registry key that holds the URL value of your DOS.
+If you have a local or Global DOS already establisehed, feel free to remove this file from your program.
+Don't worry if you don't remove this file as the program asks if you want to overwrite your registry key.

 ### Example Desktop Owner Setting for OpenFinRVM v6.1.0.1 - v6.3.1.3

 ```json